Polygamy: Christianity

 Although the Old Testament describes numerous examples of polygamy among devotees to God, most Christian groups have rejected the practice of polygamy and have upheld monogamy alone as normative.
 Nevertheless, some Christians groups in different periods have practiced, or currently do practice, polygamy.
 Some Christians actively debate whether the New Testament or Christian ethics allows or forbids polygamy.

 In the New Testament, Jesus recalled the earlier scriptures, noting that a man and a wife "shall become one flesh".

 Paul stated in one of his letters that "For the wife does not have authority over her own body, but the husband does.
 Likewise the husband does not have authority over his own body, but the wife does".

 However, some look to Paul's writings to the Corinthians: "Do you not know that he who is joined to a prostitute becomes one body with her?
 For, as it is written, 'The two will become one flesh.
 Supporters of polygamy claim that this verse indicates that the term refers to a physical, rather than a spiritual, union.
 Such a claim also contradicts Paul's statement regarding authority other each other's bodies.

 Some Christian theologians argue that in Matthew 19:3–9 and referring to Genesis 2:24, Jesus explicitly states a man should have only one wife:

-Have ye not read, that he which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?
+Have you not read that the one who made them at the beginning ‘made them male and female,' For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.
+So they are no longer two, but one flesh.
+Therefore what God has joined together, let no one separate.